-The 1km resolution maps are compiled using a bespoke GIS tool.
+The 1km resolution maps are compiled within a GIS.
 The maps for each sector are generated summing distributed proportions of the NAEI national total.
 Area source emissions are aggregated to the 11 UNECE source sectors.
 Emissions at point sources are then added to make a UK total emission map such as that shown in Figure 4.1 below.
 Figure 4.2 shows the locations of the point sources.

-Figure 4.1 UK Total NO_x emissions for 2005 in tonnes per 1km2
+Figure 4.1 UK Total NO_x emissions for 2006 in tonnes per 1km2